The Best Apps for Writing a Research Paper

 The New Yorker

 The New Yorker application offers a viable source of credible information for educational or professional research papers.
-The app -- which is available for most smartphone operating systems, such as iOS, Android and Windows Phone 7 -- offers categories such as Arts and Culture, Fiction/Poetry, Reports/Essays and Humor from which to pull credible information.
+The app -- which is available for most smartphone operating systems, such as iOS and Android -- offers categories such as Arts and Culture, Fiction/Poetry, Reports/Essays and Humor from which to pull credible information.

-Perhaps the most valuable tool for all writers to have on a mobile device is Microsoft Office, currently only officially available on WP7 devices.
+Perhaps the most valuable tool for all writers to have on a mobile device is Microsoft Office.
 This app gives users access to OneNote, Word, PowerPoint and Excel.
 Documents created in Word have text formatting options similar to the desktop version of Word.
 Furthermore, documents include an outline option for quickly scanning the text of a particularly long essay.
 Once finished, you can send the document via email as an attachment or upload it via SharePoint.

 Edit Minion is a copy editor computer application that finds common mistakes in writing.
 Simply paste your research paper into the text field and click edit to find out which areas of your research essay need improvement.
 Edit Minion informs users of dangerous adverb use, weak words, "said" replacements, passive voice, preposition endings and commonly misspelled words.